privacysandbox/protected-auction-key-value-service/docs/AWS_Terraform_vars.md

     If you want to import an existing public certificate into ACM, follow these steps to [import the certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html).

+-   **consented_debug_token**

+    Consented debug token to enable the otel collection of consented logs.
+Empty token means no-op and no logs will be collected for consented requests.
+The token in the request's consented debug configuration needs to match this debug token to make the server treat the request as consented.

 -   **data_loading_blob_prefix_allowlist**

     A comma separated list of prefixes (i.e., directories) where data is loaded from.